takigama/glinet_ar150_gps_daughterboard/README.md

 This is very imature - i have no AR150 and the boards arent here from oshpark yet, so im not even sure the thing is put together properly.
 Use at your own risk!

+I've printed the first iteration and mounted it to the board.
+Didnt quite get all the sizing right, so now there is version 0.1b.
+Stay tuned